SolidDigital/masseuse/README.md

 Masseuse is a Backbone helper library that uses RequireJS AMDs.

-This is an alpha release.
 Masseuse is functional, and documentation and tests are being fleshed out.

 Masseuse does five main things: